Watch this space for details about our 2026 road trip, in 2025 the road trip included:

 Participating organisations

-The National Quantum & Dark Matter Road Trip is a joint initiative between the Australian Research Council Centres of Excellence for Engineered Quantum Systems (EQUS) and Dark Matter Particle Physics (CDM).
-We are very grateful to the Australian Government and Inspiring Australia for providing funding through a National Science Week grant.
+The National Quantum & Dark Matter Road Trip is a joint initiative between the Australian Research Council Centres of Excellence for Dark Matter Particle Physics (CDM) and Quantum Biotechnology (QUBIC).

 About CDM